biocorecrg/containers-course/README.md

 * Introduction to Docker

 * Docker Hub.
 Linux and its diversity.
 Example to different images.
+Tags

 * Hands-on testing different images